musikinformatik/Generic-Additive-Synthesis/README.md

 }).play;
 )

-// generic additive synthesis with a sine basis and addition (
+// generic additive synthesis with a sine basis and addition (p.
+271) (
 Ndef(\g, {